TheMarcyTimes/TheMorninPaper/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to...
+* Users will be able to sort each news article via catagory
-* Users will be able to...
+* Users will be able to save the cities to have quick access to them on the weather portion
-* Users will be able to...
+* Users will be able to change the difficulty of the mini game

 **Example:**
 * Users will be able to save and view favorited artworks using local storage